(Male, Age 24) from Highspire, PA

 This is a REAL-LIFE job profile written by a Male aged 24 who works as a Correction Officer in Highspire, PA.
-This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance